TobikoData/sqlmesh/docs/concepts/models/sql_models.md

 # SQL models

 SQL models are the main type of models used by SQLMesh.
-These models can be defined using either SQL or Python.
+These models can be defined using either SQL or Python that generates SQL.

 ## SQL-based definition